logoPROFESSIONAL VERSION

 Diagnosis of Perineal Hernia in Dogs

-Diagnosis of perineal hernia in dogs is based on the history and physical examination, with a key finding a perineal swelling that is fluctuant and reducible.
+Diagnosis of perineal hernia in dogs is based on history and physical examination; fluctuant and reducible perineal swelling is a key finding.
 Rectal examination will reveal unilateral or bilateral weakness of the pelvic diaphragm with deviation of the rectal wall toward the side of herniation (unilateral) or dilation of the rectum (bilateral).
 A firm mass associated with bladder herniation may also be palpable.
-Abdominal radiographs may reveal fecal distension of the rectum, increased soft tissue in the perineum due to bladder herniation, or herniated, gas-filled bowel loops.
-Perineal ultrasonography can be used to determine whether the prostate, urinary bladder, or bowel loops are present within the hernia.

 Treatment of Perineal Hernia in Dogs

-• Surgical correction is the primary treatment
+• Surgical correction

 Key Points

-• Perineal hernia is an uncommon disease that most often effects middle-aged to older male, intact dogs.
+• Perineal hernia is an uncommon disease that most often effects middle-aged to older intact male dogs.

 • Diagnosis is based on consistent clinical signs and rectal palpation.
 Dogs may present emergently due to urinary obstruction secondary to bladder herniation.

-• Surgical correction is the primary treatment, but herniation can recur in 10%–46% of dogs.
+• Surgical correction is the primary treatment, but herniation can recur in 10–46% of dogs.

 For More Information